Custom installation of Azure Active Directory Connect

-Azure AD Connect Custom settings is used when you want more options for the installation.
-It is used if you have multiple forests or if you want to configure optional features not covered in the express installation.
-It is used in all cases where the express installation option does not satisfy your deployment or topology.
+Use custom settings in Azure Active Directory (Azure AD) Connect when you want more options for the installation.
+Use these settings, for example, if you have multiple forests or if you want to configure optional features.
+Use custom settings in all cases where express installation doesn't satisfy your deployment or topology needs.

 Install required components

-When you install the synchronization services, you can leave the optional configuration section unchecked and Azure AD Connect sets up everything automatically.
-It sets up a SQL Server 2012 Express LocalDB instance, create the appropriate groups, and assign permissions.
-If you wish to change the defaults, you can use the following table to understand the optional configuration options that are available.
+When you install the synchronization services, you can leave the optional configuration section unselected.
+Azure AD Connect sets up everything automatically.
+It sets up a SQL Server 2019 Express LocalDB instance, creates the appropriate groups, and assign permissions.
+If you want to change the defaults, select the appropriate boxes.
+The following table summarizes these options and provides links to additional information.

-After installing the required components, you are asked to select your users single sign-on method.
-The following table provides a brief description of the available options.
+After installing the required components, select your users' single sign-on method.
+The following table briefly describes the available options.
 For a full description of the sign-in methods, see User sign-in.

 Connect to Azure AD

-If your global admin account has MFA enabled, then you need to provide the password again in the sign-in popup and complete the MFA challenge.
-The challenge could be a providing a verification code or a phone call.
+If your global admin account has multifactor authentication enabled, you provide the password again in the sign-in window, and you must complete the multifactor authentication challenge.
+The challenge could be a verification code or a phone call.

-If you receive an error and have problems with connectivity, then see Troubleshoot connectivity problems.
+If you see an error or have problems with connectivity, then see Troubleshoot connectivity problems.

 Connect your directories

-To connect to your Active Directory Domain Service, Azure AD Connect needs the forest name and credentials of an account with sufficient permissions.
+To connect to Active Directory Domain Services (Azure AD DS), Azure AD Connect needs the forest name and credentials of an account that has sufficient permissions.

 Azure AD sign-in configuration

-This page allows you to review the UPN domains present in on-premises AD DS and which have been verified in Azure AD.
-This page also allows you to configure the attribute to use for the userPrincipalName.
+On the Azure AD sign-in configuration page, review the user principal name (UPN) domains in on-premises Azure AD DS.
+These UPN domains have been verified in Azure AD.
+On this page, you configure the attribute to use for the userPrincipalName.

-Review every domain marked Not Added and Not Verified.
-Make sure those domains you use have been verified in Azure AD.
-Click the Refresh symbol when you have verified your domains.
-For more information, see add and verify the domain
+Review every domain that's marked as Not Added or Not Verified.
+Make sure that the domains you use have been verified in Azure AD.
+After you verify your domains, select the circular refresh icon.
+For more information, see Add and verify the domain.

-When you enable Pass-through Authentication you must have at least one verified domain in order to continue through the wizard.
+When you enable pass-through authentication, you must have at least one verified domain to continue through the custom installation process.

-Using an Alternate ID is not compatible with all Office 365 workloads.
-For more information, refer to Configuring Alternate Login ID.
+Alternate IDs aren't compatible with all Microsoft 365 workloads.
+For more information, see Configuring alternate sign-in IDs.

 Domain and OU filtering

-By default all domains and OUs are synchronized.
-If there are some domains or OUs you do not want to synchronize to Azure AD, you can unselect these domains and OUs.
+By default, all domains and organizational units (OUs) are synchronized.
+If you don't want to synchronize some domains or OUs to Azure AD, you can clear the appropriate selections.

-This page in the wizard is configuring domain-based and OU-based filtering.
-If you plan to make changes, then see domain-based filtering and ou-based filtering before you make these changes.
-Some OUs are essential for the functionality and should not be unselected.
+This page configures domain-based and OU-based filtering.
+If you plan to make changes, then see Domain-based filtering and OU-based filtering.
+Some OUs are essential for functionality, so you should leave them selected.

-If you use OU-based filtering with Azure AD Connect version before 1.1.524.0, new OUs added later are synchronized by default.
-If you want the behavior that new OUs should not be synchronized, then you can configure it after the wizard has completed with ou-based filtering.
-For Azure AD Connect version 1.1.524.0 or after, you can indicate whether you want new OUs to be synchronized or not.
+If you use OU-based filtering with an Azure AD Connect version older than 1.1.524.0, new OUs are synchronized by default.
+If you don't want new OUs to be synchronized, then you can adjust the default behavior after the OU-based filtering step.
+For Azure AD Connect 1.1.524.0 or later, you can indicate whether you want new OUs to be synchronized.

-If you plan to use group-based filtering, then make sure the OU with the group is included and not filtered with OU-filtering.
-OU filtering is evaluated before group-based filtering.
+If you plan to use group-based filtering, then make sure the OU with the group is included and isn't filtered by using OU-filtering.
+OU filtering is evaluated before group-based filtering is evaluated.

-It is also possible that some domains are not reachable due to firewall restrictions.
-These domains are unselected by default and have a warning.
+It's also possible that some domains are unreachable because of firewall restrictions.
+These domains are unselected by default, and they display a warning.